-Prerequisite: Successful completion of Firefighter I. Technical Rescue I is a more in-depth look at various techniques of auto, bus and commercial vehicle extrication.
-Students will be instructed in how to identify and establish levels of functional capability for safely and effectively conduct operations at vehicle extrication incidents.
-Students will learn how to assess hazards, provide patient care and identify the level of operational capability, and to establish operational criteria.
+Prerequisite: Successful completion of Firefighter I (FIRE-101).
+Technical Rescue I is a more in-depth look at various techniques of auto, bus and commercial vehicle extrication.
+Students are instructed in how to identify and establish levels of functional capability for safely and effectively conduct operations at vehicle extrication incidents.
+Students learn how to assess hazards, provide patient care and identify the level of operational capability, and to establish operational criteria.
+Course offered fall and spring semesters.